pycom/pycom-documentation/chapter/firmwareapi/micropython/usocket.md

 #####<function>socket.recvfrom(bufsize)</function>

 Receive data from the socket.
-The return value is a pair (bytes, address) where bytes is a bytes object representing the data received and address is the address of the socket sending the data.
+The return value is a pair `(bytes, address)` where `bytes` is a bytes object representing the data received and `address` is the address of the socket sending the data.

 #####<function>socket.setsockopt(level, optname, value)</function>

 Set the value of the given socket option.
-The needed symbolic constants are defined in the socket module (SO_* etc.).
+The needed symbolic constants are defined in the socket module (`SO_*` etc.).
 The value can be an integer or a bytes-like object representing a buffer.

 #####<function>socket.settimeout(value)</function>

 Set a timeout on blocking socket operations.
-The value argument can be a nonnegative floating point number expressing seconds, or None.
+The value argument can be a nonnegative floating point number expressing seconds, or `None`.
 If a non-zero value is given, subsequent socket operations will raise a timeout exception if the timeout period value has elapsed before the operation has completed.
 If zero is given, the socket is put in non-blocking mode.
 If None is given, the socket is put in blocking mode.

 #####<function>socket.setblocking(flag)</function>

 Set blocking or non-blocking mode of the socket: if flag is false, the socket is set to non-blocking, else to blocking mode.

-This method is a shorthand for certain ``settimeout()`` calls:
+This method is a shorthand for certain `settimeout()` calls:

 ```python
 sock.setblocking(True) is equivalent to sock.settimeout(None)